hackerhouse-opensource/OffensiveLua/README.md

 - Common Tasks (e.g. bind a shell)

 Lua is a lesser used but very useful choice for post-exploitation scripting language.
-It's flexible, lightweight, easy to embed, runs interpreted or bytecode from memory and allows JIT to interact with the host OS libraries.
+It's flexible, lightweight, easy to embed, runs interpreted or as bytecode from memory and allows for JIT to interact with the host OS libraries.

 |            Filename            | Description                                         |
 | :----------------------------: | :-------------------------------------------------- |